savoirfairelinux/building-inclusive-open-source-software/docs/B-INO.md

 ### Deafness

+18% of users are hearing-impaired [according to Microsoft](https://learn.microsoft.com/en-us/windows/win32/uxguide/inter-accessibility).
+For more specific informations on their needs, you can check the [How to Meet WCAG (Quick Reference)](https://www.w3.org/WAI/WCAG22/quickref/#time-based-media) of the W3C.
+You will mostly need to provide redundant access to all auditive information.
+This can be for example a visual notification accompanying all sounds or real-time subtitling like the [Whisper Transcript plugin on Jami](https://jami.net/plugins/).

 ### Motion sickness

 Some users will experience motion sickness when presented with fast moving elements.
 You should be aware of that, providing them with solutions for a less triggering experience.
 Known triggers include: